 Stand Alone Course

-This module can be taken as a standalone course if required.
+This short course can be taken as a standalone course if required.

 To apply, please contact the Programme Coordinator on 0121 414 7577 or at email@example.com.
 For further information on fees please contact the Programme Coordinator.
 The course can be taken as an assessed or non assessed week.